alanminko/iwls2022-ls-contest/README.md

 ### Benchmarks

-The benchmarks available in this repository are composed of 100 functions in the text format, as follows:
+The benchmarks available in this repository are composed of 100 functions in the text format:

 Benchnmark ID | Function Category
 ------------- | -----------------